 Clause 33 of Schedule 1A to the Act provides that the Minister may revoke a body’s approval as a VET provider for a breach of the VET quality and accountability requirements or conditions.
 Before doing so, the Minister must comply with the requirements of clause 34, which sets out the process for revoking approval.

-Under paragraph 238-5(1)(b) of the Act, the Minister has delegated his or her powers pursuant to clauses 33 and 34 of Schedule 1A to the Act to an APS employee with a classification of SES Employee Band 1 or higher with responsibility for the administration of the VET FEE-HELP scheme.
+Under paragraph 238-5(1)(b) of the Act, the Minister has delegated his powers pursuant to clauses 33 and 34 of Schedule 1A to the Act to an APS employee with a classification of SES Employee Band 1 or higher with responsibility for the administration of the VET FEE-HELP scheme.

 Purpose